nhsy/vault-regression-testing/README.md

 ## Documentation

-For a detailed analysis of the architecture, setup instructions, and verification steps, refer to the [Solution Outline](docs/solution-outline.md).
+For a detailed analysis of the architecture, refer to the [Solution Outline](docs/solution-outline.md).

 ---
 *Note: This framework is intended for regression testing and development environments.*